cybozu-go/placemat/docs/pmctl.md

 pmctl
 =====

-pmctl is a command-line tool to control nodes, pods, and networks on placemat
+pmctl is a command-line tool to control nodes, network namespaces, and networks on placemat

 Usage
 -----